 As at June 30, 2022 and December 31, 2021, advances or loans granted to members of the governing bodies, considered key personnel of the Bank's management, amounted to Euros 1,484 thousand and Euros 1,069 thousand, respectively.
 Deposits to members of the governing bodies were granted at market conditions.
-As at June 30, 2022 and 2021, fixed and variable remunerations totalled Euros 1,783 thousand and Euros 2,326 thousand, respectively.
+As at June 30, 2022 and 2021, fixed and variable remunerations totalled Euros 1,957 thousand and Euros 2,326 thousand, respectively.

-Regarding post-retirement benefits, the members of the Board of Directors who have an employment tie with the Bank are included in the pension plan of the Collective Bargaining Agreement (CBA) for the banking sector, subscribed by the Bank.
+Regarding post-retirement benefits, the members of the Board of Directors who have an employment tie with the Bank are included in the pension plan of the Collective Bargaining Agreement (CBA) for the banking sector subscribed by the Bank.
 The general conditions of this plan are described in Note 1.3. j).

 The Shareholders' General Meeting of the Bank on May 30, 2007, approved the "Regulation on the supplementary award of an old-age or disability pension" to the executive members of the former totta Board of Directors who came to become executive members (executive committee) of the Bank's Board of Directors in line with that previously defined in the former totta regulation.
 Members of the Board of Directors whose term of office is at least fifteen consecutive or interpolated years, will be entitled to a pension supplement amounting to 80% of their gross annual salary.
 For terms of office under fifteen years, the amount of the retirement pension supplement will be determined by the Remuneration Committee.
-For these persons, it is currently determined that the retirement pension supplement shall be 65% of the annual gross salary, for terms of office equal to or greater than ten years, and 75% of the annual gross salary for terms of office equal to or greater than twelve years.
-This defined-benefit pension plan is a supplementary plan and is dependent on the General Social Security Regime.
+For these persons, it is currently determined that the retirement pension supplement shall be 65% of the annual gross salary, for terms of office equal to or greater than ten years, and 75% of the annual gross salary for terms of office equal to or the General Social Security Regime.

-As at June 30, 2022 and December 31, 2021, liabilities with this plan amounted to Euros 14,346 thousand and Euros 14,268 thousand, respectively, and were covered by a provision of the same amount carried in the caption "Provisions and other post-employment defined-benefit obligations" (Note 17).
+As at June 30, 2022 and December 31, 2021, liabilities with this plan amounted to Euros 14,346 thousand and Euros 14,268 thousand, respectively, and were covered by a provision of the same amount carried in the caption "Provisions and other post-employment defined-benefit liabilities".